thegooddocsproject/templates/quickstarts/template-quickstarts.md

 ### Step 1 - {Task name}

-{+ Include any code samples, snippets, or screenshots that will help your user complete the task.}
+{Include any code samples, snippets, or screenshots that will help your user complete the task.}
-{+ If users should see a result after completing this step, make sure to include it.}
+{If users should see a result after completing this step, make sure to include it.}

 #### (Optional) Sub step 1 - {Subtask name}